ShaheenHossain/eagle-12.1/doc/reference/views.rst

 Semantic components
 -------------------

-Semantic components tie into and allow interaction with the Eagle ERP system.
+Semantic components tie into and allow interaction with the Eagle system.
 Available semantic components are:

 ``button``
-  call into the Eagle ERP system, similar to :ref:`list view buttons
+  call into the Eagle system, similar to :ref:`list view buttons
   <reference/views/list/button>`.
 In addition, the following attribute can be
   specified: